 Chimoio Manica, Mozambique Travel Guide

 Chimoio does not feature a metro, tram system, or formal city bus service in the Western sense.
-The main form of public transportation is "chapas" (minibus taxis).
+The main form of public transport is "chapas" (minibus taxis).
 These are privately operated minibuses that follow set, informal routes.

 Ask locals for the proper chapa route to your destination; this is common and helpful.